Reggie Bush shines, Lions beat Patriots 40-9

 They produced three more field goals from David Akers against the Patriots, but also added Stafford's 9-yard touchdown toss to a diving Tony Scheffler in the end zone that gave the Lions a 10-0 lead 2 minutes into the second quarter.

-Akers' first field goal, a 23-yarder, was set up by a Bush's 67-yard catch and run.
+Akers' first field goal, a 23-yarder, was set up by a 67-yard catch and run by Reggie Bush, who was a big factor in the passing game.

-Stafford finished 12 of 25 for 166 yards, but did so again without top target Calvin Johnson.
+Stafford finished 12 of 25 for 166 yards, but had to play again without his top target, Calvin Johnson.

 The star wide receiver also missed last week's game in Cleveland, largely as a precaution.
 He has been bothered by a bruised knee.